 To course-correct, product managers can build and measure the experience across four product lifecycle objectives.

-Why do product/growth managers need to focus on improving product experience?
+Why do product teams need to focus on improving product experience?

-The power of understanding the product experience and how to improve it helps product managers and growth managers deliver a far more delightful experience, reduce customer churn, and boost overall engagement for their products.
+The power of understanding the product experience and how to improve it helps product managers and growth managers deliver a far more delightful experience, reduce customer churn, improve overall engagement, and boost customer retention for their products.

 Product experience allows product managers and growth leaders to drive meaningful transformations and unlock the full potential of their web and mobile apps.

-As a subset of user experience, product experience considers the user journey within the app.
+While product experience is a subset of user experience, product experience focuses on the user journey within the app.

 Considering the number of alternatives and the ease of switching products, intuitive and personalized product experiences are the need of the hour.